jonasschmedtmann/complete-javascript-course/README.md

 ### Q4: What VSCode theme are you using?

 **A:** I use Monokai Pro for all my coding and course production.
-It's a paid theme, but you can actually use the free demo version forever 😅
+It's a paid theme (I', **not** affiliated with them), but you can actually use the free demo version forever 😅

 ### Q5: Can I see a final version of the course projects?